 To ensure we can respond to all requests for appointments and to avoid fees, please give one full business days’ notice to cancel or reschedule an appointment.
 All missed appointments will now be subject to a no-show fee.

-International students should make sure they have adequate medical insurance.
+International UCalgary students should verify they have valid medical insurance.